Birational Kleinian groups: Introduction

 Consider now the case where $\Gamma$ preserves a rational fibration.
-Then we observe that the rational fibration induces a regular holomorphic foliation on $X$.
-Brunella did an almost complete classification of regular holomorphic foliations on compact complex surfaces in \cite{Bru97}; however there is one missing case.
+We observe that the rational fibration induces a regular holomorphic foliation on $X$.
+Brunella did an almost complete classification of regular holomorphic foliations on compact complex surfaces in \cite{Bru97}.
 The foliations appearing in our study have additional structures: they support foliated $(\PGL(2,\CC),\CC)$-structures along the leaves.
-Recently in \cite{DG} Deroin-Guillot proved a property of foliated $(\PGL(2,\CC),\CC)$-structures that the missing case in Brunella's classification cannot satisfy.
+Recently in \cite{DG} Deroin-Guillot proved a property of foliated $(\PGL(2,\CC),\CC)$-structures.
 Combining Deroin-Guillot's theorem with Brunella's classification we have a detailed list of possible foliations appearing in our study.
-Then we examine whether and how each foliation on $X$ is realized.
+Then we examine whether and how each foliation is realized, by using some properties of birational transformations preservring rational fibrations proved in our previous paper \cite{Zhaocent}.
 This analysis will occupy half of the paper.